bytedheeraj/inshorts-news/README.md

 4. Add tests
 5. Submit a pull request

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🙏 Acknowledgments

-For questions and support, please open an issue in the repository.
+- Spring Boot team for the excellent framework
+- MongoDB team for geospatial capabilities
+- Redis team for high-performance caching
+- Hugging Face for LLM integration
+- Lombok team for clean code generation

+---

+**Built with ❤️ for intelligent news discovery**